DivyaKotia/Model-for-Price-Discovery-of-Energy-Companies-Stocks/README.md

 ## Context

-Developed as part of M.Sc.
-Big Data Analytics research at IIM Ahmedabad.
+Developed as part of work at IIM Ahmedabad.
 ESG data for the same set of energy companies was analysed in a companion project ([ESG Drivers of Stock Returns](../Projects/MSc.%20Project_Forecasting%20and%20ESG%20Analysis/)).